-Assessment of the individual Assess sment of th ne class Check with the success criteria 1.
+Assessment of the individual Assessment of the class Exit Cards A strategy to gauge whole class understanding and how to plan for the subsequent lesson.
+A See pupil reflection questions below Check with the success criteria 1.
 Write a comment about what you like in your story.
-The thing I liked as my Story is that I used interesting words Exit Cards A strategy to gauge whole class understanding and how to plan for the subsequent lesson.
-Als See pupil reflection questions below 2.
+The thing I liked as my Story is that I used interesting words - 2.
 How could you improve your work?
-3 -2-I Activi ty I could have improved my work by using more advised igs You irned 2 Important Details l Question You Still Have Name Los Sur Write something you loved about your friend's story "you and the point of our carbon and dialities of fabrications Can you think of an idea to improve their work?
-You can't improve their work?
-You can't improve their work?
-You can't improve their work?
-Coolycale carponent carring an the 12 th (Coolycale Carponent carbon) L 2.
+3-2-I Activity I could have improved my work by using more advertise and advectories (any Patiently, excitedly) 3 Things You Learned 2 Important Details l Question You Still Have Name Los Sur White something you loved about your friend's story you and the of range party which and allow and full which which Can you think of an idea to improve their work?
+You can't improve homen to be a work and the surface of the home of the series of the series of the series of the series of the cool, caller can premy series and the series of the series that he L 2.
 3. L 2.
-L Targeted questioning (No hands up) This is where the teacher picks who he/she wants to answer a question based on observation, listening, earlier misunderstandings etc. This technique also doubles up as an excellent behaviour for learning strategy of statemen e used ng.
-A ts sho pre-planne uld be pres pupil THIS IS A NO HANDS CLASSROOM ж) NO HANDS ffic lights c
+L Targeted questioning (No hands up) This is where the teacher picks who he/she wants to answer a question based on observation, listening, earlier misunderstandings etc. This technique also doubles up as an excellent behaviour for learning strategy underst of state can be used tanding.
+A ements sho pre-planne uld be pres THIS IS A NO HANDS CLASSROOM 5E ) NO HANDS Tra TRUE FALL